 We are party to interest rate swap agreements to reduce our exposure to interest rate volatility.
 On June 9, 2021, in conjunction with entering into our Credit Agreement, we re-designated our swap.
 As a result, the swap will be recorded at fair value with changes recorded in Accumulated other comprehensive income.
-The amortization from Accumulated other comprehensive income into earnings from the previous de-designation has been adjusted as of June 9, 2021 to include the de-recognized through the life of the swap.
+The amortization from Accumulated other comprehensive income into earnings from the previous de-designation has been adjusted as of June 9, 2021 to include the derecognition of previously recognized mark-to-market gains and the amortization of the off-market component as of the redesignation date, and will continue to be recognized through the life of the swap.
 On May 19, 2022, we entered into an interest rate swap agreement to further reduce our exposure to interest rate volatility.
 The interest rate swap has a notional amount of \$125.0 million, effective for the period May 31, 2024 through June 9, 2026.
 We may have counterparty credit risk resulting from the interest rate swap, which we monitor on an on-going basis.
 The risk lies with two global financial institutions.
 Under the interest rate swap agreement, we will either receive or make payments on a monthly basis based on the differential between 2.718% and SOFR.
 The interest rate swap is accounted for as a cash flow hedge.
 See Note 8 to our Condensed Consolidated Financial Statements for additional details on our interest rate swap agreements.